matias-gonz/mag-analyst/explanation-document.md

 Horizontal\ error = \frac{1}{N}\frac{1}{X_{N}}\sqrt{\sum_{i = 0}^{N}\left( X_{i} - \widehat{X}\left( Y_{i} \right) \right)^{2}}.
 \end{align}$$

+In constrast, **Diagonal (continuous)** computes the orthogonal distance assuming a continuous representation of both the data and modeled curves.
+This variant relies on the external MATLAB library `distance2curve` [[11]](#11) to numerically evaluate the minimum Euclidean distance between continuous parametric curves.
+While computationally more demanding, this formulation provides an idealized and geometrically exact definition of the diagonal error, which is useful for analytical comparison.

-However, the user has the option to optimize either of the traditional objective functions if desired (they are faster to compute).
-The toolbox utilizes the Matlab built-in `interp1` function [[11]](#11) to evaluate the data and modeled curves at fields that are not present in the set of values but are needed to calculate any of the errors.
+However, the user has the option to optimize either of the traditional objective functions if desired; **Vertical** or **Horizontal** (they are faster to compute).
+The toolbox utilizes the Matlab built-in `interp1` function [[12]](#12) to evaluate the data and modeled curves at fields that are not present in the set of values but are needed to calculate any of the errors.
 For interpolation and extrapolation, the default linear method is implemented.

-Currently, MagAnalyst utilizes the Matlab function `minimize`, developed by Oldenhuis [[12]](#12), to find the constrained minimum of the objective function starting at the user's initial estimates.
-This function uses `fminsearch` [[13]](#13) as its engine, which is a Matlab built-in function that employs the Nelder-Mead simplex method, an heuristic search method. `minimize` shares the same syntaxis of `fmincon` [[14]](#14), which offers deterministic algorithms such like the interior-point method, but it has the advantage of being freely distributed (unlike `fmincon`, which requires Matlab's Optimization Toolbox).
+Currently, MagAnalyst utilizes the Matlab function `minimize`, developed by Oldenhuis [[13]](#13), to find the constrained minimum of the objective function starting at the user's initial estimates.
+This function uses `fminsearch` [[14]](#14) as its engine, which is a Matlab built-in function that employs the Nelder-Mead simplex method, an heuristic search method. `minimize` shares the same syntaxis of `fmincon` [[15]](#15), which offers deterministic algorithms such like the interior-point method, but it has the advantage of being freely distributed (unlike `fmincon`, which requires Matlab's Optimization Toolbox).

 ## Graphical user interface